Cora Brown: Education

 Brown enrolled at the Bishop School when her parents moved the family to Detroit in 1922 and she had her first experiences with racial discrimination at the school.
 A German classmate called her "schwarze" or "black woman," using negative connotations.

 In 1931, she graduated from Cass Technical High School and entered Fisk University, a historically black college in Nashville, Tennessee.
 She originally intended to study medicine, but found it too difficult to look at the medical cadavers.
 She quickly changed her concentration to sociological work.
 During her time at Fisk, she studied sociology with renowned sociologist E. Franklin Frazier and received an A.B. degree.
 To manage college expenses Brown worked at a Detroit Urban League summer camp for underprivileged children.
 Brown was known for being particularly active in campus political movements as a student (1931-1935).
 This commitment was inspired by her strong reaction to the lynching of a young black man accused of rape in Columbia, Tennessee.
 Her actions on campus indicate her lifelong commitment to social justice.

 Following graduation, Brown returned to Detroit where she worked from 1941 to 1946 as a policewoman in the Detroit Police Department's Women's Division.
 Many of her cases involved criminal law.
 This inspired her to attend Wayne State University's law school, she would pass the bar examination two weeks after her graduation in 1948.
 Though she did not focus on criminal law during her time in school, Brown remained interested in this pursuit.

 Legal career

 Upon graduation from Fisk University in 1935, Brown took advantage of the need for social workers created by the 1929 economic crash.
 For another five years, she assisted the homeless of Detroit deal with the effects of the Great Depression.

 At 37, Brown worked as a fines lawyer in Detroit.
 She made a comfortable living and resided with her mother.

-Following her work as the special associate general counsel of the US Post Office, she moved to Los Angeles.
+In August 1957, Brown was the first African-American woman appointed as the special associate general counsel of the U.S. Post Office, and she served in that position until 1960.
+Following her work with the U.S. Post Office, she moved to Los Angeles.
 She opened a small practice there and practiced law until her return to Detroit in 1970.

 Brown was involved in several civil rights and community building organizations.
 Brown worked with the NAACP, YWCA, the Alpha Kappa Alpha sorority, and the New Calvary Baptist Church.